 Milestones and Mindsets

-In recent months I celebrated two important anniversaries; the day when, as a young child, my family arrived in Australia from Chile and the day when, as an adult, I left Australia, in early 1999, to start a new life in London.
-While the first of those dates has remained a constant for me, the […]
+I recently celebrated two important anniversaries; the day when, as a young child, my family arrived in Australia from Chile and the day when, as an adult, I left Australia, in early 1999, to start a new life in London.
+While the first of those dates has constantly been significant, the latter had taken on […]

-And, during these “expatriate” years, I’ve experienced life in four different countries – England, India, Hong Kong and Singapore.
-For me, home is where I live and I can always imagine myself living somewhere else, given the opportunity.
+During these “expatriate” years, I’ve experienced life in four different countries – England, India, Hong Kong and Singapore.
+Home is now where I live – not where I was born or where I grew up.

 And, this is my way of saying that I’ve made mine.